Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

 QB Josh Allen, Buffalo Bills, 1.5 passing touchdowns - Lower (0.81x)

-Allen has not thrown for two or more touchdown passes for the past four weeks.
+Allen has been fairly quiet of late.
+He has not thrown for two or more touchdown passes for the past four weeks.
 In the 27-24 Wild Card win over the Jacksonville Jaguars on Jan.
 11, he threw for one touchdown, while rushing for two others.
 Pick it at Underdog:

 RB Christian McCaffrey, San Francisco 49ers, 0.5 rushing + receiving touchdowns - Lower (1.08x)

-Seattle has handcuffed McCaffrey this season.
+Seattle has kept McCaffrey in check this season.
 He has not scored a touchdown in either of the two previous matchups with the Seahawks.
 In the regular season finale, he carried eight times for 23 yards, and caught six passes for 34 yards, but did not find the end zone.
 Click here to sign up for Underdog Fantasy:

 RB Kenneth Walker III, Seattle Seahawks, 2.5 receptions - Higher (1.11x)

-Walker has caught three or more passes in two of the past three games, and in five of the last eight.
+Walker has seen his production increase of late.
+He has caught three or more passes in two of the past three games, and in five of the last eight.
 In the 13-3 win at San Francisco on Jan.
 3, he caught four passes for 36 yards.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.11x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.